-NOTE: Even if the transmission can be reset, we recommend that you visit your authorized dealer at your earliest possible convenience.
-Your authorized dealer has diagnostic equipment to determine if the problem could recur.
+NOTE: Even if the transmission can be reset, we recommend that you visit an authorized dealer at your earliest possible convenience.
+An authorized dealer has diagnostic equipment to assess the condition of your transmission.

 If the transmission cannot be reset, authorized dealer service is required.